Caironi is one of Italy’s biggest Paralympic talents, and with two Paralympic, five world and two European titles to her name, it is no big surprise.

 In May 2015 she was named Athlete of the Month by the International Paralympic Committee [IPC]. (insidethegames.biz, 08 Jun 2015)

-In early November 2019 she tested positive for the banned steroid Clostebol in an out-of-competition test in Bologna, Italy.
-She was provisionally suspended and missed the 2019 World Championships in Dubai, United Arab Emirates, as a result.
-She said the banned substance was contained in a cream she used to treat an ulcer on the stump of her amputated leg, which she said she used in small doses before declaring it as a Therapeutic Use Exemption [TUE].
-She initially faced a 12-month ban, which would have ended her hopes of competing at the 2020 Paralympic Games in Tokyo, but Italy's national anti-doping organisation accepted her explanation that use of the cream was for therapeutic purposes and not intended to enhance performance, and handed her a four-month ban ending 09 March 2020.
+In November 2019 she tested positive for the banned steroid clostebol in an out-of-competition test in Bologna, Italy.
+She was provisionally suspended and missed the 2019 World Championships in Dubai, United Arab Emirates.
+She said the banned substance was contained in a cream she used to treat an ulcer on the stump of her amputated leg, which she said she had used in small doses before declaring it as a Therapeutic Use Exemption [TUE].
+She initially faced a 12-month ban, but Italy's national anti-doping organisation accepted her explanation that use of the cream was for therapeutic purposes and not intended to enhance performance.
+She was handed a four-month ban that ended 09 March 2020.
 "I was naive, I read the leaflet for the cream and asked a federal doctor, but I should have investigated further, especially the TUE procedure." (apnews.com, 07 Nov 2019; bergamo.corriere.it, 03 Feb 2020; bergamo.corriere.it, 07 Feb 2020; raiplayradio.it, 10 Feb 2020)

 IMPACT OF SANCTION

 She said the four-month suspension she received in late 2019 significantly impacted her psychological well-being, which was compounded by the ulcer on her stump becoming infected, leaving her unable to train.
 "I consider myself a balanced person, but at that point I was afraid of hurting myself.
 I had no way to vent.
 I'm hyperactive and couldn't run.
 I felt abandoned, excluded from my world, everything was crumbling.
 It can drive you crazy.
 I even thought about changing sports, to snowboarding, which I really like.
-I vented on my poor husband who was fundamental.
+I vented on my poor husband.
 If I had been alone, who knows what might have happened.
 The experience has made me grow up.
 It helped me, even if it hardened my heart a little.
 It taught me to be patient.
 I don't want to forget this episode, but now I am looking forward.
-The ulcer on my stump is better now, but I have to be careful not to force it while preparing for the Paralympics." (bergamo.corriere.it, 07 Feb 2020)
+The ulcer on my stump is better now, but I have to be careful not to force it." (bergamo.corriere.it, 07 Feb 2020)

 |Women's Long Jump F42/44||Final Round||2012-09-02||13|